PacktPublishing/Advanced-Practical-Reinforcement-Learning-v/README.md

 This Course is aimed at Data Scientists and AI programmers who want to take their skills to the next level with Reinforcement Learning techniques.
 A basic understanding of machine learning concepts is required, as is experienced with neural networks.
 ### Technical Requirements
 This course has the following software requirements:<br/>
-Basic understanding of machine learning concepts Python and R
+Basic understanding of machine learning concepts<br/>
+Python and R

 ## Related Products